Last Updated on by Editor

 While South Korea is often passed over for tourists in favor of a place like Japan or China, it’s a place that really has a lot to offer.
 Between its mostly mountainous landscape (+70% of the country), coastline dotted with beautiful islands, and ancient culture, it’s definitely worth a stop on your itinerary.

 For most people, their first stop in Korea will be Seoul.
-While Seoul is a fascinating, lively city that could entertain you for weeks, if you have the time I highly recommend getting out of Seoul to see what else Korea has to offer.
+While a Seoul Itinerary is fascinating and lively that can entertain you for weeks, if you have the time I highly recommend getting out of Seoul to see what else Korea has to offer.

 *Note: But if you do only have time to visit Seoul, at the very least try to hit up some of the mountains within the city…. they’ll give you some incredible views!
 You can read about them here and here: